SEI-R-7-26/class_wiki/README.md

 Daily Javascript Challenges can be found [here](https://github.com/SEI-R-1-25/daily_js_challenges).

 Looking for more practice?
 Short on reading material?
 We have just the section for you!
-Check out the Additional Resources section below.
+Check out the Additional Resources section at the bottom of this wiki.

 ___